tiadrop/face/readme.md

 // <input value="wazzaaaa" id="92a73ac38">
 ```

 Included is a similar system written in JavaScript.
 It was written for private use but I feel its similarity and ancestry to this project make it an ideal inclusion to give a degree of cognitive consistency between server and client code.
-For code and examples see *Face/js-src/jel/\**.
+For code and examples see [Face/js-src/jel/](Face/js-src/jel/).

 Face.Json provides an `IJsonEncodable` interface and an extension method `ToJson()` to produce JSON-formatted data from each of IJsonEncodable, string, int, double, bool, T[] and IDictionary<string, T> where T : IJsonEncodable or a listed primitive.

 Rather than attempting to construct native objects from JSON data, `IJsonEncodable.ToJsValue()` and `JsValue.FromJson()` allow for manually-processed dynamic structure with runtime type-checking.
 Each produces a JsValue object with interfaces to read its internal value as any compatible type including `ReadOnlyDictionary<string, JsValue>` and `JsValue[]`.
-JS object properties can be read via `jsValue[string]` and JS array entries can be read via `jsValue[int]`.
-A JsValue reveals its type via `jsValue.DataType`, just as one might use `typeof` in JSON's most natural habitat.
+JS object properties can be read via `value[string]` and JS array entries can be read via `value[int]`.
+A JsValue reveals its type via `value.DataType`, just as one might use `typeof` in JSON's most natural habitat.

-I believe JSON's dynamic nature is a strength and have aimed to take advantage of it while providing type information and safety where appropriate.
-See *demo/JSON.cs* for examples of importing and exporting JSON using this system.
+I believe JSON's dynamically-structured nature is a strength and have aimed to take advantage of it while providing type information and safety where appropriate.
+See [demo/JsonDemo.cs](demo/JsonDemo.cs) for examples of importing and exporting JSON using this system.

+According to non-sanitary but generally consistent [benchmark](jsonbenchmark.log) ([JsonTest.cs](demo/JsonTest.cs)), `JsValue.FromJson()` performance is comparable with Utf8Json and Text.Json in most cases and outperforms both in some common cases.